-First stop was at Norman’s Island which is the real life “Treasure Island” on which the book was based.
+The first stop was at Norman’s Island which is the real-life “Treasure Island” on which the book was based.
 A couple of turtles greeted us as the boat was being secured in a bay area.
 We were given around an hour to enjoy this spot and my wife and her friend immediately really enjoyed the snorkeling in this area.
-I put on a pair flippers, grabbed a noodle and proceeded to swim around the area while submerging my GoPro camera.
+I put on a pair of flippers, grabbed a noodle, and proceeded to swim around the area while submerging my GoPro camera.
 The water was just amazing.
-As we came back on board the boat, they had some honeydew melon waiting for us to get the salt water taste out of our mouths.
+As we came back on board the boat, they had some honeydew melon waiting for us to get the saltwater taste out of our mouths.
 Great touch.

 I would highly recommend the Day Dream for a great day exploring some of the islands around Tortola..

 #Disney #Cuisine #Cruising #HotelReview #Caribbean #3stars #ThingstoDo #Hotel #Food #Play #RestaurantReview #DisneyFantasy #StThomas #DisneyCruise #Tortola #CruiseShip #PlacestoEat #Culinary #Motel #PlacestoSee #CatawayCay #Reviews #PlacestoStay #Travel #Cruise #Excursion #Advice #Fun